Yordan Alvarez Preview, Player Props: Astros vs. Red Sox

 Yordan Alvarez At The Plate

-- In 22.6% of his games this season, he has homered, and 5.8% of his trips to the plate.
+- In 23.5% of his games this season, he has hit a long ball, and 6% of his trips to the dish.

-- Alvarez has picked up an RBI in 45.2% of his games this season, with more than one RBI in 26.2% of his games.
-He has also plated three or more runs in eight contests.
+- In 39 games this year (45.9%), Alvarez has picked up an RBI, and in 23 of those games (27.1%) he had more than one.
+He has also driven home three or more of his team's runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.